For a pirate is not included in the number of lawful enemies, but is the common enemy of all (communis hostis omnium).” Cicero

 About the Authors

-Matteo Crippa has substantial experience in West Africa and in international criminal law, having served as a legal officer at the Special Court for Sierra Leone from its inception.
+Matteo Crippa was Co-Editor-in-Chief from the inception of communis hostis omnium and now contributing editor.
+He has substantial experience in West Africa and in international criminal law, having served as a legal officer at the Special Court for Sierra Leone.
 He currently serves as a legal officer and greffier for the United Nations Assistance to the Khmer Rouge Trials.

 NOTE: The views expressed herein are solely those of the authors and do not reflect the views of the United Nations or any other entity.
 Links from this blog to other websites should not be construed as an endorsement of the content on those sites.